Table of Contents

 Join me as I walk you through rebuilding my personal virtualization environment, that was designed as a scaled-down version of production virtualization environment that I built only a few years ago.
 Obviously, it’s not a great idea to publicly document that environment, so instead of providing hypotheticals that will probably work I am providing a real-world example that can be replicated and scaled up, as necessary.

-Quick note: This tutorial is written with the intent to show how to replicate in another homelab environment, and hopefully provide enough insight to help scale for use in a professional production environment.
+Quick note: This tutorial is current as of the original publish date of 2026-03-10, is written with the intent to show how to replicate in another homelab environment, and hopefully provide enough insight to help scale for use in a professional production environment.
 Considering this, it is not written in a typical structured documentation format, there may be segments with less focus than others, and some topics that may be omitted entirely.
+It is also not intended to replace the supplant the voices of others speaking about XCP-ng (namely Tom Lawrence, as mentioned below).
+I am simply writing this from my perspective and experience as another voice in the conversation, where hopefully someone else may find this useful and help move the conversation forward.
 Please refer to the official up-to-date documentation as a supplement, or to entirely disregard this tutorial.
 I will not be offended!

 Acknowledgements: